Madura Mission: Effects on Tamil literature

-End and Succeeding missions
+End and succeeding missions

 The expulsion of the Jesuit Order from Portuguese territory in the year 1759 put an immediate check on the supply of missionaries, but the fathers already in the mission, being outside the Portuguese dominions, were able to continue their work though with diminishing numbers.
 The entire suppression of the Order in 1773, however, brought the Jesuit regime to an end.
-Three years later (1776) a new mission of the Karnatic was established by the Holy See, under the Paris Seminary for Foreign Missions, which, taking Pondicherry as its center, gradually extended its labors inwards as far as Mysore, and to the old Madura Mission.
+Three years later (1776) a new mission of the Carnatic was established by the Holy See, under the Paris Seminary for Foreign Missions, which, taking Pondicherry as its center, gradually extended its labors inwards as far as Mysore, and to the old Madura Mission.
 Under the Foreign Mission Society the remaining Jesuit Fathers continued to work till they gradually died out.
 Not much in the way of missionary work was done by the Goan clergy, who took the place of the Jesuits in certain stations, and the results previously gained were in prospect of being almost totally lost.

 In the year 1836 the Karnatic mission was erected into the Vicariate Apostolic of the Coromandel Coast; and as the, Foreign Mission Society could not for want of men come to the rescue of Madura, they willingly accepted the appointment of the Jesuits in the same year - the Society having been restored in 1814.
 In 1846 the Madura Mission was in turn made into a vicariate Apostolic with Jesuit Msgr.
 Alexis Canoz as its first vicar Apostolic; but the portion north of the Cauvery was retained by Pondicherry.
 In 1886, on the establishment of the hierarchy, the Madura Vicariate was made the Diocese of Trichy.
 In 1893 Tanjore was taken away and given to the Padroado Diocese of Mylapore.
 In the same year the Trichy Diocese was finally made suffragan to Bombay.